Foddy/node-red-contrib-huemagic/README.md

 | **updated**    | string             | ISO 8601 date string of the last group state update               |

 ## Hue Motion *Node*
-Use the Hue Motion node to control the motion sensor and receive motion events. *(you can find this node under the output category of your nodes palette)*.
+Use the Hue Motion node to control the motion sensor and receive motion events *(you can find this node under the output category of your nodes palette)*.

 ![Hue Motion Example](https://cloud.foddys.com/mS7R/HUE-MOTION.png)